 - Not sharing needles or syringes

-- Not sharing instruments used in ear piercing, tattooing, and hair removal
+- Not sharing instruments (such as needles) used in ear piercing, tattooing, and hair removal

 - Not sharing toothbrushes, straws or razors